-- Certification: Certified in the Barre Code Method
+- Degree/Certification: Certified in the Barre Code Method

 - Approach: In addition to living by The Barre Code, the mantra of the studio, Madias focuses on cardiovascular conditioning, training restoration and strength toning.

-- Where she works: The Body Principle Personal and Group Training Studio, 4581 S. Lapeer Road, Suite F, Orion
+- Where she works: The Body Principle Personal and Group Training Studio

-- Certification: NASM Master Trainer, Corrective Exercise Specialist, Performance Enhancement Specialist and Fitness Nutrition Specialist.
+- Degree/Certification: NASM Master Trainer, Corrective Exercise Specialist, Performance Enhancement Specialist and Fitness Nutrition Specialist.